The Value of ALSC Membership

 Professional development opportunities that transform careers

-- Quarterly online courses that develop new skills and areas of expertise for librarians and children’s literature enthusiasts
+- 10% discount on quarterly online courses that develop new skills and areas of expertise for librarians and children’s literature enthusiasts

-- Webinars that present new interesting ideas in a convenient and affordable manner
+- 10% discount on webinars that present new, interesting ideas in a convenient and affordable manner

 - Pre-conferences, conferences, and ALSC's National Institute are all great places to advance your knowledge base and build leadership skills